Horatius-Steam/ZuSEG/README.md

 # ZuSEG
 Code for a special entry machine
-This is a special machine to entry numbers and special characters with a dial and som special function keys.
+This is a special machine to entry numbers and special characters with a dial and some special function keys.
 More description inside the code.
-The originals are collected form the Internet.
+The originals where collected form the Internet.

 The Arduino Leonardo only speaks "English Keyboard".
 To enable the use on a German machine I am using the library from Michael Dworkin.